Trading

 Apply for a Pastry Trading License in Dubai

 The global bakery and pastry market continues to expand at a remarkable pace, and Dubai sits firmly at the centre of that growth story.
 With millions of residents, a thriving tourism sector, and world-class logistics infrastructure, the emirate offers pastry traders an unrivalled gateway to the Middle East, Africa, and South Asia.
-Whether you intend to import artisan croissants, export locally produced patisserie, or distribute wholesale confectionery across the region, securing a dedicated Pastry Trading Licence in Dubai is the essential first step.
+Whether you intend to import artisan croissants, export locally produced patisserie, or distribute wholesale confectionery across the region, securing a dedicated Pastry Trading License in Dubai is the essential first step.

-This guide covers everything you need to know about obtaining a Pastry Trading Licence under Activity Code 4721.78 at Dubai South Business Hub Free Zone, including setup costs, compliance requirements, and why this jurisdiction is ideally suited for food trading businesses.
+This guide covers everything you need to know about obtaining a Pastry Trading License under Activity Code 4721.78 at Dubai South Business Hub Free Zone, including setup costs, compliance requirements, and why this jurisdiction is ideally suited for food trading businesses.

 The Dubai Opportunity: Market Context